IsaiaScope/Iso_Obsidian_2.0/Docker/init.md

 -p {HOST_PORT}: {CONTAINER_PORT}
 docker run -d -p 9000:80 nginx:1.23 = expose container at localhost 9000, Standard to use the same port on your host as container is using
--a or --all = Lists all containers (stopped and running)
+-a or --all = Lists all containers (stopped and running) --name = Assign a name to the container

 _NOTE_ every docker run create a new container every time even they are not running they are persisting

 docker logs {container ID} = View logs from service running inside the container. (which are present at the time of execution)

-docker stop {container ID} = Stop one or more running containers
+docker stop {container ID/name container ID/name container ID/name ....} = Stop one or more running containers

-docker start {container} = Start one or more stopped containers
+docker start {{container ID/name container ID/name container ID/name ....}} = Start one or more stopped containers

 ### containers